epronk/code-challenge/README.md

 ## Implementation notes

-The transformation splits up customers and order in the output file.
+The transformation splits up customers and orders in the output file.
 The simplest implementation would require the full set of `Customer` and `OrderCollection` objects to be kept in memory to write the output.

-The memory usage would be proporional to the input file size.
+The memory usage would be proportional to the input file size.
+For very large files this could become an issue.

 To keep the memory usage low I opted for a solution, where it scans the file using a two-pass strategy.

+Now only a single `OrderCollection` with its associated `Orders` is kept in memory.
+The assumption here is that the number of `Orders` in a collection relatively low.
+If the number of orders is very large, then the same approach could be extended to orders.

 ## Testing notes

 Some unit tests are writen in the Given/When/Then format.

 **Given** input X

 **and** input Y

 **When** action A is performed

 **Then** the outcome is B